Kristina01111000/Drws_site/README.md

 The 30 Day Wellness Challenge got me thinking every day about what healthy habits I could be engaging in to take care of myself.
 I took away some great ideas about how to slow down and mentally reorient myself to find inner calm and wellness.
 It was really worthwhile to reflect after each day and to challenge myself to do better for the next one!

 Steph Kenific

+- on promo page in a new section, under neath arrow?
+- make another page for reviews?